openhab/openhab-js/README.md

 If you need to pass some variables to the timer, there are two options to do so:

-**Use a function generator**
+**Use a function generator** <!-- markdownlint-disable-line MD036 -->

 This allows you to pass variables to the timer‘s callback function at timer creation.
 The variables can not be mutated after the timer function generator was used to create the function.

 ```javascript